Narassin/A.N.I.S/README.md

 # A.N.I.S
-A simple automatic newsstand invoice system, which manage the customer orders and print out invoices.
+A simple automatic newsstand invoice system (A.N.I.S), which manage the customer orders and print out invoices.